Terra-Cotta Natural Park

 Soccer field

-Terra-Cotta Park has 3 soccer fields, one of which is currently undergoing reconstruction.
+Terra-Cotta Park has 3 soccer fields.
 They all have a synthetic surface that provides a high-quality playing surface and improves safety on the field.
 In addition, this type of field allows soccer lovers to start their season earlier in the spring, reduces maintenance costs, can withstand more frequent use without damage and is weather resistant, which results in fewer closures due to field conditions.
 The synthetic surface also allows older players to participate with less fear of injury.

 Snowshoeing and nordic walk